LathaSaradha/ChicagoCrimeDetector/README.md

 ## Usage
 Download all the java files in this repository as a zipped file.
 Unzip the folder in your local.

 Open IntelliJ.
-Choose ”Import project” and select the unzipped project ?le folder (the one that contains all of the ?les).
+Choose ”Import project” and select the unzipped project file folder (the one that contains all of the files).
 Choose ”Import project from external model”, select Gradle and click Next.
-The Gradle project name/location should be ?lled in of your choice.
+The Gradle project name/location should be filled in of your choice.

 The checkbox ”Create separate module per source set” should be checked and the radio button for ”Use default Gradle wrapper (recommended)” should also be selected.
 Make sure that the Gradle JVM isusingJava11.

-If not, you will either need to select that version or navigate to the JDK and ?nd it (see possible locations below):
+If not, you will either need to select that version or navigate to the JDK and find it (see possible locations below):

 Mac users: /Library/Java/JavaVirtualMachines/jdk-11.0.4.jdk/Contents/Home Windows users (probably): C:\Program Files\Java\jdk-11\bin”
 Click Finish.